ankane/blazer/README.md

 ## Permissions

-Blazer runs each query in a transaction and rolls it back to prevent queries from modifying data.
-As an additional line of defense, we recommend using a read only user.

 ### PostgreSQL

-Create a user with read only permissions:
+Create a user with read-only permissions:

 ```sql
 BEGIN;